honeycombio/refinery/tools/convert/config.md

 If enabled, marks the traces that would be dropped given the current sampling rules, and sends all traces regardless of the sampling decision.
 This is useful for evaluating sampling rules.
-In DryRun mode, traces will be decorated with meta.refinery.dryrun.enabled set to true.
+In DryRun mode, traces will be decorated with meta.refinery.dryrun.kept set to true or false based on whether the trace would be kept or dropped.
 In addition, SampleRate will be set to the incoming rate for all traces, and the field meta.refinery.dryrun.sample_rate will be set to the sample rate that would have been used.

 Eligible for live reload.